espressif/esp-idf/docs/en/api-guides/startup.rst

    - Finish configuring the MMU cache.
    :SOC_SPIRAM_SUPPORTED: - Enable PSRAM if configured.
    - Set the CPU clocks to the frequencies configured for the project.
-   :CONFIG_ESP_SYSTEM_MEMPROT_FEATURE: - Initialize memory protection if configured.
+   :SOC_MEMPROT_SUPPORTED: - Initialize memory protection if configured.
    :esp32: - Reconfigure the main SPI flash based on the app header settings (necessary for compatibility with bootloader versions before ESP-IDF V4.0, see :ref:`bootloader-compatibility`).
    :SOC_HP_CPU_HAS_MULTIPLE_CORES: - If the app is configured to run on multiple cores, start the other core and wait for it to initialize as well (inside the similar "port layer" initialization function ``call_start_cpu1``).